 Rebecca prepares securities offering materials for clients to market to potential investors, ensuring compliance with both Federal and state securities and administration laws.
 In her estate planning and administration practice, she assists clients with the preparation of their personal estate planning documents, ranging from traditional wills and powers of attorney to establishing large scale trusts, family limited liability companies, and long-term gifting plans to lessen Federal estate and gift tax exposure.
 She also supports clients in administering successions.

-Rebecca serves as treasurer of the Estate & Business Planning Council of Baton Rouge, an interdisciplinary organization for professionals involved in estate planning.
+Rebecca serves as secretary of the Estate & Business Planning Council of Baton Rouge, an interdisciplinary organization for professionals involved in estate planning.
 In the community, she is a board member of the nonprofit SportsBR, dedicated to uniting sports and the Baton Rouge community.

 Articles and Publications